Aaks-hatH/Aaks-hath/README.md

 I've independently identified critical infrastructure vulnerabilities, built hardened remote management systems, and developed platforms handling real-time coordination at scale.
-Not portfolio projects instead actual deployed software and actual security work.
+I focus on building and maintaining software that is deployed and actively used.

 Currently deepening expertise in Python, network tooling, and low-level security research.